Siequnu/harmonicgh/README.txt

 Based on a seed chord a 32-chord harmonic sequence is generated with modulations (dominant, sub-mediant) and progressions.
 An audio file with the created harmony can be played in the browser.

 index.php: Main form.
 	Number of verses: Insert wanted number of 32-chord verses here.
-Defaults to 2.
 	Chord prompt: Insert starting chord here.
 This will be the root of the generated harmony.
-Currently only working with ‘C’ or ‘c’ (Major or minor).
+Currently only works with C for major or c for minor.
-	Radio-buttons: Choose to generate a list of chords or to generate and play 4-part harmony.
+	Radio-buttons: Choose to generate a list of chords or to generate and play 4-part harmony in browser.

 /classes/